alanchn31/Data-Engineering-Projects/README.md

 5. <ins> Data Lake with Spark & AWS S3 </ins>
 * This project creates a data lake, in AWS S3 using Spark.
 * Why create a data lake?
 A data lake provides a reliable store for large amounts of data, from unstructured to semi-structured and even structured data.
 In this project, we ingest json files, denormalize them into fact and dimension tables and upload them into a AWS S3 data lake, in the form of parquet files.

+6. <ins> Data Pipelining with Airflow </ins>
+* This project schedules data pipelines, to perform ETL from json files in S3 to Redshift using Airflow.
+* Why use Airflow?
+Airflow allows workflows to be defined as code, they become more maintainable, versionable, testable, and collaborative